 What advice would you give to any aspiring engineers out there who are planning their first career steps, or perhaps considering an apprenticeship?

-The aim is to sell yourself out there by applying to companies in hope that an organisation can see the potential enthusiasm in you and hopefully offer such an opportunity.
+The aim is to sell yourself out there by applying to aircraft maintenance engineer jobs in hope that an organisation can see the potential enthusiasm in you and hopefully offer such an opportunity.
 Searching and reading the field of specific apprenticeships you want to go into helps you determine whether it's the right career path for you or not.
 Moreover it's also beneficial to meet people from the industry and get their insight and what their career paths were like by following the apprenticeship route.
 This may benefit you in gaining an insight on the career field you may be interested in moving towards.